19dufbri/BDSH/README.md

 ### Choices I Made

 I have made several design choices during the course of this project for very specific reasons.
-One of those was the intentional evitation of many C library functions that would have made development easier.
+One of those was the intentional omission of many C library functions that would have made development easier.
 This was in an attempt to give myself a challenge as well as giving me a more complete understanding of the C language and what is possible with pointers.